-The property contains more than four acres of contiguous forest and owners plan to improve upon the health and diversity of their forest, including the control and removal of invasive species.
-A draft forest stewardship plan has been provided to county forestry staff.
+The property contains more than four acres of contiguous forest and the owners have plans to improve the health and diversity of the property, which will include the restoration of a small maintained clearing within the open space area located along the north property line and additional areas disturbed by construction.
+A draft forest stewardship plan has been submitted.
 At this time, credit for this category cannot be recommended because the plan has not yet been approved by county forestry staff.
-However, if this plan is approved by the department on or before July 29, 2016, then credit for this category should be awarded administratively.
+However, if this plan is approved by the department on or before August 1, 2018, then credit for this category should be awarded administratively.
 Award of this category may allow forestry activities to occur in the participating open space area.
 It is the landowner's responsibility to apply for and receive the necessary approvals from the applicable state and local governmental agencies for forestry activities that require a permit or approval, such as clearing and grading.